wp-plugins/json-api/readme.txt

 1. Provide a simple, consistent external interface
 2. Create a stable, understandable internal implementation
-3. Support new kinds of extensions of WordPress
+3. Enable new types of extensions for WordPress

 This plugin was created at [The Museum of Modern Art](http://moma.org/) for the weblog [Inside/Out](http://moma.org/explore/inside_out), which is served from Ruby on Rails.
 Instead of reimplementing the site templates as a WordPress theme, we opted for a Rails front-end that displays content served from a WordPress back-end.
 JSON API provides the necessary interface for retrieving content and accepting comment submissions.